Capturing Custom Data (pdata) for Client-Side Tags (Standard Implementation)

 When using pdata to capture custom data, follow the requirements listed below:

-• For online Onboarding use cases, a minimum of 25 devices must populate each segment (for example, if "Gender=Male" is the segment being populated, it must have at least 25 devices).
+For online Activation use cases, a minimum of 25 devices must populate each segment (for example, if "Gender=Male" is the segment being populated, it must have at least 25 devices).
 This is a privacy guidelines.
-This does not apply to data collected for use cases (such as some measurement use cases) that use our File-Based Recognition workflow.
+This does not apply to data collected for use cases (such as some measurement use cases) that use our Measurement Enablement workflow.

 Warning